MetroBlooms/REST_API/README.md

 > ImportError: cannot import name 'isMappingType'

 This is a known issue.
-There are options; but the one used at the moment is to avoid 'fab virtualenv'.
+There are options.
+One option is to avoid 'fab virtualenv'.
 Instead use command

 > $ source ./cv.sh